coala/documentation/Developers/Development_Setup.rst

 =======================

-The following are some useful notes for setting up an environment to work on *coala*.
+The following are some useful notes for setting up an environment to work on coala.

 Virtualenv
 ----------

-We highly recommend installing *coala* in a virtualenv for development.
-This will allow you to have a contained environment in which to modify *coala*, separate from any other installation of *coala* that you may not want to break.
+We highly recommend installing coala in a virtualenv for development.
+This will allow you to have a contained environment in which to modify coala, separate from any other installation of coala that you may not want to break.
 For more information about virtualenvs, please refer to the :ref:`virtualenv setup <venv-setup>` section for information on setting one up.